Islamabad weather update today

-Partly cloudy, and dry weather is likely to prevail in the twin cities of Islamabad, and Rawalpindi during the next 12 hours, Met Office said.
+Cloudy and dry weather is likely to prevail in the twin cities of Islamabad, and Rawalpindi during the next 12 hours, Pakistan Meteorological Department said Monday.

-Amid the cloudy weather, there are thin chances of showers in capital on Friday.
+Amid the cloudy weather, PMD said there are sight chances of rain-wind in the capital.

-At noon, the mercury reached around 28°C. Humidity was recorded at around 64 percent in the city.
-Winds blew at 19km/h.
-Max UV Index was recorded at 4 which is moderate, with visibility around 3km.
+The mercury was recorded at 27 at noon and it can touch 32°C during peak hours.
+Humidity was recorded at over 80 percent in the metropolis.
+Winds blew at 7km/h.

+Max UV Index was recorded at 5 which is moderate, with visibility around 10km.

-The federal capital’s air quality was recorded at 29, which is fair.
+The federal capital’s air quality was recorded at 19, which is good for humans.

-The air quality is generally acceptable for most individuals.
-However, sensitive groups may experience minor to moderate symptoms from long-term exposure.
+The air quality is ideal for most individuals; enjoy your normal outdoor activities.

-Low pressure area has weakened and is likely to move southwestward during the next 24 hours.
-A shallow westerly wave is likely to enter the upper parts of the country from tomorrow on Thursday, Met Office said.
+A shallow westerly wave is still prevailing over northern parts of the country and likely to move eastwards during next 24 hours.

 Source: Forex Association of Pakistan. (last update 09:00 AM)